A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Validating Framework via Drebin Dataset

-One challenge is that the attacker needs to perform fine-grained manipulations on compiled files automatically at scale, while preserving the functionalities of malware samples.
-This important because a small change in a malware example can render the file unexectuable.
-Since Android APIs have upgraded multiple times during the past 5 years, the attacker has to inject compatible APIs into an APK example when manipulating a malware example.
-The preservation of functionalities may be estimated by using a dynamic malware analysis tool, (e.g., VirusTotal or Sandbox).
+One challenge is that the attacker needs to perform fine-grained manipulations on compiled files automatically at scale, while preserving the functionalities of malware examples.
+This important because a small change in a malware example can render the file unexecutable.
+Since Android APIs have upgraded multiple times in the past 5 years, the attacker has to inject compatible APIs into an APK when manipulating a malware example.
+The preservation of malicious functionalities may be estimated by using a dynamic malware analysis tool, (e.g., Sandbox).

-\textbf{Mapping Manipulations to Feature Space.} The aforementioned manipulations modify static Android features, such as API calls, OpCode, call graphs, and so forth.
-We observe that two kinds of perturbations can be applied to the Drebin feature space as follows: \begin{itemize} \item \textbf{Feature addition.} The attacker can increase the feature values (e.g., flipping `0' to `1') of an appropriate objects, such as components (e.g., \emph{activity}), system APIs, and IP address. \item \textbf{Feature removal.} The attacker can flip `1' to `0' by removing or hiding objects (e.g., \emph{activity}, APIs.) \end{itemize}

-Table \ref{tab:map_feature_sets} summarize our manipulations on the Drebin feature space.
-We observe that neither addition nor removal operation can be applied to $S_6$ because this subset of features depends on $S_5$ and $S_7$, meaning that modifications on $S_5$ or $S_7$ will cause changes to features in $S_6$.
+\textbf{Mapping Manipulations to Feature Space.} The aforementioned manipulations modify static Android features, such as API calls and components in the manifest file.
+Two kinds of perturbations can be applied to the Drebin feature space. (i) {\em Feature addition.} The attacker can increase the feature values (e.g., flipping `0' to `1') of appropriate objects, such as components (e.g., \emph{activity}), system APIs, and IP address. (ii) {\em Feature removal.} The attacker can flip `1' to `0' by removing or hiding objects (e.g., \emph{activity}, APIs.)
+Table \ref{tab:map_feature_sets} summarizes our manipulations in the Drebin feature space.
+We observe that neither feature addition nor feature removal can be applied to $S_6$ because these features depend on $S_2$ and $S_5$, meaning that modifications on $S_2$ or $S_5$ may cause changes to features in $S_6$.